 2021 Theme - Ubuntu: I Am Because We Are

-In 2021, World Social Day is on March 16.
-This year's theme is Ubuntu: I am Because We are – Strengthening Social Solidarity and Global Connectedness.
+World Social Day was celebrated on March 16, 2021 and many organizations celebrated March as Social Work Month.
+This year's theme was Ubuntu: I am Because We are – Strengthening Social Solidarity and Global Connectedness.
 This is the first theme of the 2020 to 2030 Global Agenda for Social Work and Social Development.
 Ubuntu originates from the indigenous peoples of South Africa and was popularized across the world by Nelson Mandela.
 Ubuntu: ‘I am because we are’ is a word, concept and philosophy that resonates with the social work perspective of the interconnectedness of all peoples and their environments.
 It speaks to the need for global solidarity and also highlights indigenous knowledge and wisdom.

-- The National Association of Social Workers United States has developed a toolkit of materials for Social Work Month in March, including social media posts, proclamations for sign on, sample press release and sample letter to the editor.
-Download and customize these materials for your event.
+- The National Association of Social Workers United States developed a toolkit of materials for Social Work Month in March, including social media posts, proclamations for sign on, sample press release and sample letter to the editor.
+These materials remain available online.

-- Download the global poster from IFSW with this year's theme, available in many languages and can be co-branded with your organization logo.
+- Download the global poster from IFSW with the 2021 year's theme.

 - The 2021 Blueprint of Federal Social Policy Priorities from the National Association of Social Workers (US) provides some concise messages on priorities for supporting the social service workforce.

-- The Global Social Service Workforce Alliance is excited to be speaking as part of the webinar HRH2030 is organizing on March 16 on the topic of 'Integrating the Health and Social Service Sectors to Achieve Health for All.'
-A panel of experts from HRH2030, World Health Organization and USAID will discuss how integrated, more inclusive health and social service workforces can play a critical role for communities’ health and prosperity.
+- The Global Social Service Workforce Alliance presented as part of the webinar HRH2030 organized on March 16 on the topic of 'Integrating the Health and Social Service Sectors to Achieve Health for All.'
+Hugh Salmon, Director, gave opening remarks, followed by a panel of experts from HRH2030, World Health Organization and USAID will discuss how integrated, more inclusive health and social service workforces can play a critical role for communities’ health and prosperity.
+View the full recording now.

-- World Social Work Day at the United Nations in Geneva will be a virtual event from March 17-18 on the topic of 'Community Engagement for Social Justice.'
-The sessions will be held in both English and French.
-View the full program and register for the sessions.
+- World Social Work Day at the United Nations in Geneva was a virtual event from March 17-18 on the topic of 'Community Engagement for Social Justice.'
+The sessions were held in both English and French.

-- The 38th Annual Social Work Day at the United Nations in New York will be a virtual event held on March 16, 2021 from 12-1:30 p.m.
-Eastern Time.
-This year's theme is 'Responses to COVID-19: Standing Together Makes Us Stronger.'
-Registration is free but required.
+- The 38th Annual Social Work Day at the United Nations in New York was held virtually on March 16 on the theme of 'Responses to COVID-19: Standing Together Makes Us Stronger.'
+View the recording.

 - Social Work Helper is planning an Anti-Racism Virtual Summit, co-hosted by the US Council on Social Work Education, from March 16-18.
 Students can earn practice hours for attending.
 View the full agenda and pay to register online.

-- The Asian International Symposium will be held on March 7 on the topic 'Social work practice during the COVID-19 Pandemic: Community resilience and mental wellbeing.
+- The Asian International Symposium was held on March 7 on the topic 'Social work practice during the COVID-19 Pandemic: Community resilience and mental wellbeing.

-- The British Association of Social Work is holding a series of events in March to explore themes and priorities for each country in the United Kingdom.
-Most events are free and open to any participants to attend online.
+- The British Association of Social Work held a series of events in March to explore themes and priorities for each country in the United Kingdom.

-- In Ukraine, UNICEF and partners are planning to share several videos on social solidarity at the community level in support of social workers.
+- In Ukraine, UNICEF and partners shared several videos on social solidarity at the community level in support of social workers.
 The theme of Ubuntu and social solidarity is one that resonates well within the national context.

-- The Australian Association of Social Workers is holding a series of online events on March 16 including a celebratory breakfast and on topics of practice and research.
+- The Australian Association of Social Workers held a series of online events on March 16 including a celebratory breakfast and on topics of practice and research.

-- In Ethiopia, the Addis Ababa School of Social Work will host a training on the intersection of the social service workforce with justice and health sectors for services for children in contact with the law.
-Their aim is to increase recognition and policies by government for the role of the workforce in this area.
+- In Ethiopia, the Addis Ababa School of Social Work hosted a training on the intersection of the social service workforce with justice and health sectors for services for children in contact with the law with the aim of increasing recognition and policies by government for the role of the workforce in this area.

-- The International Federation of Social Workers (IFSW) Africa together with the British Association of Social Workers will hold a webcast on March 15 at 15:30 Central African Time to explore this year's theme.
+- The International Federation of Social Workers (IFSW) Africa together with the British Association of Social Workers conducted a webcast on March 15 to explore this year's theme.
 Watch 'The Value of Ubuntu to Social Work' on YouTube or Facebook Live.
-Additionally, IFSW Africa will host a virtual conversation on the topic "Sharing Our Lived Experiences about Ubuntu: Telling our stories around the evening fire."
-The event will take place on March 16 at 15:30 pm Central African Time.
-This will be an open conversation and we expect people to join in and participate in the discussion.
-The event will be streamed live on IFSW Africa Facebook page.
+Additionally, IFSW Africa hosted a virtual conversation on the topic "Sharing Our Lived Experiences about Ubuntu: Telling our stories around the evening fire."
+The event can be viewed on the IFSW Africa Facebook page.

-- The University of Strathclyde Centre for Sustainable Development is holding a webinar series throughout March on 'Accelerating progress towards the Sustainable Development Goals in the post-COVID era.'
-A webinar is planned for March 16 on the topic 'Delivering social impact through transformative community engagements.'
-Registration is required but is free.
+- The University of Strathclyde Centre for Sustainable Development held a webinar series throughout March on 'Accelerating progress towards the Sustainable Development Goals in the post-COVID era.'

-- The Association of Professional Social Workers and Development Practitioners (APSWDP) in India has planned a series of community-driven development workshops between March 13-20 to share the role of community workers in achieving the Sustainable Development Goals, strengthen effective management and build partnerships with key community stakeholders.
-Registration information can be found online.
+- The Association of Professional Social Workers and Development Practitioners (APSWDP) in India planned a series of community-driven development workshops between March 13-20 to share the role of community workers in achieving the Sustainable Development Goals, strengthen effective management and build partnerships with key community stakeholders.

 Promoting the Importance of Human Relationships in 2020